How the lab can better support optimal prescribing and it's role in surveillance

 In spite of this, the laboratory is under utilised and sometimes, results from the lab are disregarded because they are not trusted.

-The microbiologist will ensure good laboratory practice; and that good quality specimens are collected from patients by making policies and guidelines for specimen collection and transportation available to the clinicians.
+The clinical microbiologist will ensure good laboratory practice; and that good quality specimens are collected from patients by making policies and guidelines for specimen collection and transportation available to the clinicians.

 The lab should be able to assess specimen quality and reject inappropriate specimens providing clearly stated reasons for the rejection communicated to the clinician(s) that requested the tests.

-They should ensure that antibiograms are reported and updated periodically to guide empiric therapy and local antibiotic guidelines.
+The clinical microbiologist should ensure that antibiograms are reported and updated periodically to guide empiric therapy and local antibiotic guidelines.

-They should be actively involved in the development and review of the policies and guidelines.
+The clinical microbiologist should be actively involved in the development and review of the policies and guidelines.

 Does your microbiology lab reject inadequate or inappropriate samples?
 If so, do they accompany it with sample rejection form or written reasons for rejection?